 The lead agent or intermediary is the main actor responsible for implementing the finance solution.
 This could be a ministry, a protected areas agency, a private company or business association or any other type of entity.
 The lead agent or intermediary's role should be considered in detail when developing or implementing a finance solution.
-Some issues to consider include the agent's motivation, capacity, integrity, constituting a mix of philanthropic, public and private capital, can help leverage scarce public resources.
-The value of green finance markets is booming, spearheaded by the development of green bonds and more innovative forms of venture capitalism.
-Biodiversity finance practitioners can benefit from bringing in the most effective financial innovations from other sectors and directing them towards biodiversity objectives.
+Some issues to consider include the agent's motivation, capacity, integrity, affected.
+For example, they can be farmers receiving a certain subsidy "under reform" along with the companies that provide them with agricultural inputs.
+It is essential to understand what is driving their behaviour under the business-as-usual scenario and be able to make accurate predictions about the finance solution's likely outcome.